nuxt-community/composition-api/docs/content/en/getting-started/setup.md

 ## Testing with Jest

-If you need to use jest tests with this module installed, just add the following lines to your `jest.config.js`:
+If you need to use jest tests with this module installed (and you're not using `@nuxt/test-utils`), you may need to add the following lines to your `jest.config.js`:

 ```js{}[jest.config.js]
 moduleNameMapper: {